About The New Europe Program

 The Faculty Resource Network (FRN) at New York University (NYU) is pleased to announce that the European Union (EU) has awarded the FRN funding towards a new project entitled "A Network for Understanding the New Europe" (hereafter The New Europe project) as a part of the Getting to Know Europe funding initiative.
 The stated goal of this initiative is “to raise awareness about EU policies and institutions, the EU’s role as an international actor in the economic and political field, and the value of the EU-US relationship.”
 As such, the New Europe project will work to promote greater knowledge of Europe both in the New York metro area and throughout the U.S. at FRN member institutions.
 This project will be run in partnership with NYU’s Center for Global Affairs.

 At the center of this project are three faculty seminars, each focusing on an issue of crucial importance in contemporary Europe.
 The first seminar, which took place June 2013, examined the question of immigration, and its socioeconomic and political effects on the whole of Europe.
-The second, which will take place in Athens, Greece in January 2014, will provide participants with the opportunity to learn more about the history, structure, and politics of the European Union while residing briefly in an EU country.
+The second, which was held in Athens, Greece in January 2014, provided participants with the opportunity to learn more about the history, structure, and politics of the European Union while residing briefly in an EU country.
 The third, scheduled for June 2014, will focus on the Europe and its role in the world economy.
-These three seminars will provide participants with a strong foundation from which to build public programs on Europe in their own communities.
+These three seminars provide participants with a strong foundation from which to build public programs on Europe in their own communities.

 Our project began in January 2013 with a competitive process to select institutions from FRN membership that were committed to becoming Flagship Campuses in the project.
 These 20 Flagship Campuses have agreed to send faculty members as Institutional Ambassadors to the three faculty development seminars based on the faculty member’s area of expertise.
 These institutions also will provide faculty members with the infrastructure and support for organizing public events on their own campuses.